How Can We Help?

 2) install or create a flashing pan

 If, by chance, there is any water intrusion, it will most usually collect at the bottom of the window.
 For this reason, the installer must seal this off with a flashing pan (required by Code).
 This can be a purpose-built section of rigid plastic, a metal pan constructed on site, or, more often than not a flashing tape product.
-The pan will seal the bottom of the sill, as well as the sides to about eight or so inches.
+The pan will seal the bottom of the sill, as well as the sides to about at least two inches by Code, but ideally more.
+It's also important to note the requirement that this flashing pan slope outwards by at least 6 per cent [188.8.131.52(4), and installation standard CSA A440.4].
 The idea is that any water collecting in the bottom of the window cannot penetrate the sill.
 What’s flashing tape?
 There are several brands of flashing tape on the market, but in general they are strips of semi-flexible synthetic material, six to eight inches in width that can be creating a flexible, entirely waterproof seal.)

 3) Install the window.

 Most windows these days have nailing flanges, making installation quite easy.
-When installing the window, apply a bead of purpose-built sealant that will remain somewhat flexible yet watertight.
+When installing the window, apply a bead of purpose-built sealant to the top and sides that will remain somewhat flexible yet watertight.
 This sealant is required by Code.
 (See below.)
 It is also vital to note that standard hardening silicone is not an approved product in this situation.
+Further, the bottom should NOT be sealed - the intent is that any water (condensation/penetration) that collects under the window can drain out over the housewrap, down the wall, and out of harm's way.

 4) Seal the flanges to the housewrap.